-Verify CrowdStrike Falcon sensor installation and connection status on macOS endpoints
+Verify the CrowdStrike Falcon sensor is installed, loaded, and reporting telemetry on macOS endpoints

 Consider Worklets your easy button